 Drama at Manor House School is seen as a valuable tool for increasing self-confidence and communication skills, as well as enabling girls to enjoy the sheer thrill and professionalism of being involved in one of our major school productions or drama evenings.

 Drama is a strong subject area throughout the school and a popular and successful GCSE course.
-All girls are involved with the major Junior and Senior productions each year – a vast majority of girls choose to take part in some shape or form in the Senior production whether acting or back-stage.
+All girls are involved with the major Preparatory and Senior productions each year – a vast majority of girls choose to take part in some shape or form in the Senior production whether acting or back-stage.
 There is also a popular House Arts event, led by Year 9, and Theme Week, not solely Arts based, but which takes place at the end of the summer term.

 In 2017, Manor House staged their Senior School production of ‘We Will Rock You’ which was played to packed houses over three nights and this year’s production is ‘My Fair Lady’ held at the end of March 2018.

 Instead of hiring in a professional orchestra Manor House School always has a mix of instrumental staff, professionals and girls to support their major productions, a beneficial opportunity for the girls themselves to play challenging scores alongside musicians of a high standard.